Photography Pricing, Part 1 | The Elephant In The Room | New Haven Connecticut

 While a prominent landmark might meet these qualifications on occasion and look great, there's many obscure spots out there that hit the mark with this criteria too.
-And when I say obscure, I mean photographers will literally come to a screeching halt in the middle of errands because they saw a pretty clearing of trees on the side of the road.
+And when I say obscure, I mean spots where a photographer will literally come to a screeching halt in the middle of their errands because they saw a pretty clearing of trees on the side of the road that just looked magical.

-This goes for the time of year as well.
+All of this applies to the time of year as well.
 Because Connecticut turns brown in the winter, I often have clients wonder if this will result in poorer backdrops for photography.
-The answer? – A hundred percent NO. Brown and beige look stunning in photos and if I'm being honest, many photographers prefer those neutral tones over greens anyway.
-Foliage on trees is not a determining factor in your portraits, and I've curated my favorite locations based on spots that will look good year round, leaves or not!
+The answer? — A hundred percent NO. Brown and beige look stunning in photos and if I'm being honest, many photographers prefer those neutral tones over saturated greens anyway.
+Foliage on trees is not a determining factor in good portraits, and I've curated my favorite locations based on spots that will look good year round, green or not!

 What do you look for in a location?
 What type of backdrop are you drawn to the most as a client?